57blocks/website-article/articles/How to Migrate an Ethereum Protocol to Solana Contracts (Part 2)/README.md

 }
 ```

-Solana CPI is one-way: Program A can invoke Program B, but B cannot call back into A in the same transaction.
+Solana CPI is one-way: program A can invoke program B, but B cannot call back into A in the same transaction.
 The call graph is acyclic.
 Even updating state after a CPI (not recommended style) avoids classic re-entrancy:

 ```rust
 // Solana (Anchor) equivalent logic - still safe from re-entrancy